nus-cs2103-AY2223S1/tp/docs/team/njxue.md

 * **Enhancements to existing features**: To be added soon.

 * **Documentation**:
-  * Modified the pre-existing UML and sequence diagrams from AB3 to TA Assist.
+  * Modified the pre-existing UML and sequence diagrams from AB3 to TA-Assist.
   * Added implementation details for focus mode.
   * Extended the description for the Model component.
   * Added sequence diagrams for `assign` and `focus` command